Derivatives data,

 How far back does the data go?

-Our historical archive covers Polymarket data from early 2024 onwards, with continuous backfill expanding coverage.
+Coverage varies by venue: Deribit BTC options go back to late 2016, Polymarket to February 2024, Lyra to May 2024, and Kalshi to March 2026, with continuous backfill expanding coverage.
 New orderbook snapshots and trades are captured in real-time and added to the archive daily.

 Stop scraping.
 Start querying.